TheDingodile/RL_gymnasium/README.md

 Thsi is the actor for the actorcritic algorithm.
 It also uses eligibility traces, the critic and the actor are trained together in this agents train loop.
 5. **BaselineAgent**:
 This is simply an agent with a network that goes from state to value.

-I implemented two versions of PPO.
-Which differs in their networks and in when they train.
-Each of the versions has it's own game-loop.
-As the first version trains after each episode, and the second version trains after a certain amount of frames.
 6. **PPO_Agent**:
 This agent is trained with the PPO algorithm after each episode.
 It uses a seperate network for the actor part and the Q-value estimation.
 My experience with this PPO_Agent is not great, it's performance can be seen in "PPO_cartpole" and "PPO_lunarlander".
 7. **PPO_dual_network_Agent**: